 The National Cancer Institute's Center to Reduce Cancer Health Disparities provides opportunities and support for research training and career development of minorities and for involving minority institutions in cancer research, research training, education, and outreach.

-Please note that this award, although funded by the National Cancer Institute (NCI), is administered by American Association for Cancer Research (AACR).
+Please note that this award, although funded by the National Cancer Institute (NCI), is administered by the AACR.
 All communications must go through AACR and not the NCI.
 Therefore, should you have any questions regarding the status of awards, deadlines, and award requirements, please contact AACR at email@example.com or 215-440-9300.